retry51776/notes/others/opinions.md

-# Don't judge

-There is no solution, only tradeoffs.
+# There is no solution, only tradeoffs.

 here are common trade offs
 - CPU vs Memory